 When it comes to agency rate cards and benchmarking, an old adage comes to mind: always compare apples with apples.
 It sounds simple, until some know-it-all points out that there are 7,500 varieties of apple in the world!
 So, there are layers of complexity even within this simple matter of choice.
 The same is certainly true when it comes to agency rate cards and benchmarking agency costs.

-Many companies have compiled their own internal lists of agency rates from rate cards, and from that worked out average fees for various activities.
+Many companies have compiled their own internal lists of rates from agency rate cards, and from that worked out average fees for various activities.
 Marketing procurers then use this average as a benchmark, to inform negotiations with agency suppliers and ensure they get the best deal.

 Agency Rate Cards: Are you really comparing like with like?